Saint Joseph's Church, Victoria Street: Architecture and interior design

 Saint Joseph's Church was built to accommodate 1,500 worshippers, in a Gothic Revival style with a portico supported by four columns and decorated by large marble statues of Saint Joseph, Saint John of God and Saint John de Brito.
 There are also an outdoor shrine to Our Lady of Fatima and azulejos (Portuguese decorated tiles) on the walls of the church depicting the apparitions of Our Lady of Fatima.
 The tiles were added in 1950 to commemorate the visit of the International Pilgrim of Fátima.
 It had a low square tower and bell turret.

 The plan of the church was laid in the form of a Latin cross.
 The interior is a single large space roofed by a wooden barrel-vault instead of a gothic-style ceiling.
 Neither the nave nor the transepts have aisles.
-It is currently painted in white, with blue details, like the exterior.
+It is currently painted in beige, with grey details, like the exterior.
 The west front has three towers: a central octagonal tower capped by a dome flanked by two smaller towers.

 The main altar of the church is dedicated to Saint Joseph and the other altars are dedicated to Our Lady of Lourdes, Our Lady of Fatima, the sacred Heart of Jesus and Saint Anthony of Padua.
 There is a host of saints in the form of statues standing in canopied niches and stained glass windows in the church.

 The church was once home to a pipe organ, built in 1888 by Forster and Andrews, but it has since been dismantled.
-It now houses two Allen digital pipe organs - a three-manual in the nave and a four-manual in the organ gallery.
-The four-manual organ is currently Singapore’s largest digital pipe organ.
+It now houses two Allen digital pipe organs – a three-manual in the nave and a four-manual in the organ gallery.
+The four-manual organ is currently Singapore's largest digital pipe organ.